nishaSTM/LogisticApplication/README.md

+# Logistic Application

+# Overview
-This is a sample app to demonstrate data loading from webservice and efficiently showing in it Recyclerview using MVVM architecture.
+This is a logistic sample app to demonstrate data loading from webservice using Retrofit and efficiently showing in it Recyclerview using MVVM architecture.

-# Assumptions
-- The apps would be designed for Android phones only.
 - App should support only portrait orientation.
 - App would support only English language.
-However, provision to add support for other languages would be available.

-# Information
+# Getting Started
 - Retrofit2 is used for Webservice calls and data caching
 - Glide for Image downloading
+- Data Binding
 - MVVM Architecture - (Viewmodel and livedata)
 - Junit/Mockito for unit testing

 # How to Run
 1. Download or clone the repository.